How much does a virtual assistant cost?Get a free quote now

 1. General administrative assistants

-These contractors can do routine tasks on a daily and weekly basis and have an average hourly rate of $15 - $30.
+These contractors can do routine tasks or clerical work on a daily and weekly basis and have an average hourly rate of £15.
 For example, you can hire someone for data entry.
 On the other hand, you can have them type documents for you.

 2. Accounting assistants

 Virtual assistants who focus on accounting have a lot of technical skills.
 You can let them handle your ledgers, balance sheets, invoices, and even sales tax reporting.
-The hourly cost of a virtual accounting assistant is $20 - $75.
+Just be sure to double-check their work now and then to prevent inaccuracies.

 3. Writing & marketing assistants

 Many virtual assistants handle social media marketing and writing.
 They offer their skills as social media strategists, marketers, and even content creators.
-These professionals, for $40 - $100, can help you create various social media campaigns.
+These professionals, for £12 per hour, can help you create various social media campaigns.
 Some can also be in charge of writing blogs, managing blogs, and even responding to comments.

 Book a virtual assistant on Airtasker